 Knowing the history of a vehicle is incredibly helpful if you’re a potential car buyer.
 That’s especially true if you’re considering purchasing from a private seller.
 The rules are more relaxed than for used car dealers, and you might not get the full story.

-But how will you know if the car still has outstanding finance or been in accident?
-Or if it’s previously been stolen, a Cat D write off, or even been recorded as officially exported from the UK?
-You could be left out of pocket for a car which is either illegal to use, or might actually still belong to a lender or finance company.
+But how will you know if the car has outstanding finance or been in an accident?
+What if it’s previously been stolen, is a Cat D write off, or even been recorded as officially exported from the UK?
+You could be left out of pocket for a car that is either illegal to use, or might actually still belong to a lender or finance company.

 HPI has identified that 1 out of every four cars checked will have had the number plates changed and more than 1,771 insurance write-offs are uncovered every day.

 What other benefits come with an HPI Check?

 Getting a full report on the history of a vehicle is useful in other ways, too.
 You can check the MOT status and history of any vehicle online.
 You can also make sure of the vehicle’s current road tax status.